appseconnect/docs/_posts/Package Documents/2020-12-08-Package-Document-For-SAPB1-Magento2-B2C.md

 - **ProcessFlow: Simple Product Add**

 i.
-Flow Description: This ProcessFlow is featured to sync the following details of Simple Products to your destination application.
+Flow Description: This ProcessFlow is featured to sync the following details of Simple Products to your Magento2 application.
 The details are: Product Id, Product SKU, Product Name, Price, Product Status, Attribute id, Product type, weight etc.

 ii.
 Dependency Flow: Not Applicable